Rubio Monocoat oil, with 0% VOC!

 Why are they hazardous?

 Using products that contain VOCs releases vapours that are hazardous to both man and the environment.
 Excessive contact with VOCs can cause allergic reactions, breathing problems and eye problems.
-Furthermore, legislative bodies have found it necessary to intervene due to the effects VOCs have on the ozone layer and the increase they case to the greenhouse effect.
+Furthermore, legislative bodies have found it necessary to intervene due to the effects VOCs have on the ozone layer and the increase they cause to the greenhouse effect.

 Our statement: 0% VOC!